colefuerth/BFG-Research/TestingNotes.md

 ## TCA9548A Multiplexer

-- Open all channels right away
+- Close all channels right away
+- Any time you want to use a channel, open it using the `Device::setmux()` function
+- Data is collected by passing a lambda function containing the code to get the data, to `Device::withmux(Func f)`.